 - Step 1: Get the Current PIN code of the AP in Figure 4-5 (each AP has its unique PIN code.
-Here takes the PIN code 13492564 of this AP for example). - Step 2: For the configuration of the wireless adapter, please choose "Enter the PIN of my access point or wireless router" in the configuration utility of the WPS as below, and enter the PIN code of the AP into the field after "PIN".
-Then click Connect.
+Here takes the PIN code 12345670 of this AP for example). - Step 2: For the configuration of the wireless adapter, please choose "Enter a PIN from my access point" in the configuration utility of the WPS as below, and enter the PIN code of the AP into the field after "Access Point PIN".
+Then click Next.

-The default PIN code of the AP can be found in its label or the WPS configuration screen as Figure 4-5.
+The default PIN code of the AP can be found in its label or the WPS configuration screen as Figure 4-5 .

-You will see the following screen when the wireless adapter has successfully connected to the AP.
+You will see the following screen when the new device has successfully connected to the network.